 It is often asserted that internet connectivity is cheap and MPLS connectivity expensive.
 Consequently, one can save money by reducing the port on MPLS circuits (reserving them for applications that need Class of Service or private cloud access) and moving other traffic to the internet.

 This may be true in certain countries, such as the US, but it is less so in the UK where comparable circuit types can be similarly priced.
 In the UK, a 50Mbps port on a 100Mbps Ethernet bearer can often be the same whether it points to the internet or to the MPLS network.
 It really depends on your WAN provider.

 Where there is still a difference is with globally diverse networks.
 International MPLS circuits can be a whole lot more expensive than buying a locally purchased internet circuit.
 The trade-off for using the internet to reduce costs is that you may lose some performance and you may also lose the central billing and management that an MPLS network brings.

-There is also a growing reliance on Public Cloud (internet) based applications (e.g. Salesforce.com) or platforms (e.g. MS Azure) and therefore it makes more sense to direct traffic straight to the internet rather than sending the traffic to a central site over the MPLS network and then reaching the internet from that site.
+There is also a growing reliance on Public Cloud (internet) based applications (e.g. Salesforce.com and MS365) or platforms (e.g. MS Azure and AWS) and therefore it makes more sense to direct traffic straight to the internet rather than sending the traffic to a central site over the MPLS network and then reaching the internet from that site.
 (This is commonly known as tromboning out of a central site.)

 However, we are seeing a number of carriers providing connectivity to a growing range of Cloud based applications and platforms through their MPLS networks thus giving the security and performance of a private network.
 MPLS access to new cloud apps and platforms will always lag being the internet as carriers have to specifically provide the interconnections to their networks whereas the application and platform providers themselves are in control of the Internet interconnectivity.